brianklaas/blog/_posts/2019-05-31-Using-AWS-Step-Functions-In-CFML-Part-10.markdown

 - *MaxAttempts* defines the number of attempts Step Functions will make retrying the startTranscribeJob Lambda function before it (and the entire workflow) errors out.

-- *BackoffRate* is the number of seconds Step Functions will add to each IntervalSeconds on each subsequent retry beyond the first.
-This means that Step Functions will wait 30 seconds before the first retry, 40 seconds before the second, and 50 seconds before the third.
+- *BackoffRate* is the multiplier by which the retry interval increases during each attempt.
+This means that Step Functions will wait 10 seconds before the first retry, 30 seconds before the second, and 90 seconds before the third.
 Including service call backoff (and, specifically, [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff)) is a best practice when designing resilient systems.

 Instead of writing hundreds of lines of code to handle all of the above, Step Functions allows for all of this functionality in three short lines of JSON.